andrewchen04/andrewchen04.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Andrew, a fifth-year undergraduate pursuing a double major in [Political Science](https://polisci.berkeley.edu/) (with [Highest Honors](https://polisci.berkeley.edu/undergraduate-program/academic-opportunities/honors-program)) and [Psychology](https://psychology.berkeley.edu/) and a minor in [Data Science](https://data.berkeley.edu/) at the [University of California, Berkeley](https://www.berkeley.edu/).
-I am currently studying abroad at the [School of Psychology](https://www.psicologia.unipd.it/en/) at the [University of Padua](https://www.unipd.it/en/) until July 2025.
+I'm Andrew, a recent graduate of the [University of California, Berkeley](https://www.berkeley.edu/), where I completed a double major in [Political Science](https://polisci.berkeley.edu/) (with [Highest Honors](https://polisci.berkeley.edu/undergraduate-program/academic-opportunities/honors-program)) and [Psychology](https://psychology.berkeley.edu/), along with a minor in [Data Science](https://data.berkeley.edu/).

-I am passionate about studying the intersections between politics, psychology, data, and education.
-In particular, I am interested in researching the psychosocial factors that influence public opinion, especially biases, social pressure, and the lack of accurate information, through laboratory and field experiments.
+I'm passionate about exploring the intersections between politics, psychology, data, and education.
+My research interests center on the psychosocial factors that influence public opinion—particularly how bias, social pressure, and misinformation influence political behavior—through both laboratory and field experiments.

-Outside of my own academics and research, I'm committed to empowering students to accomplish their personal and academic ambitions by ensuring that all students are well-equipped with the resources they need to succeed through my work with multiple student organizations, the Associated Students of the University of California ([ASUC](https://asuc.org/)), the College of Computing, Data Science, and Society ([CDSS](https://data.berkeley.edu/)), and the Student Learning Center ([SLC](https://slc.berkeley.edu/)) at UC Berkeley.
+As an undergraduate, I was deeply involved in student support and advocacy.
+I've worked with the Associated Students of the University of California ([ASUC](https://asuc.org/)), the College of Computing, Data Science, and Society ([CDSS](https://data.berkeley.edu/)), and the Student Learning Center ([SLC](https://slc.berkeley.edu/)) to help expand access to academic resources and mentorship opportunities.

-Please feel free to contact me through [LinkedIn](https://www.linkedin.com/in/andrewchen04/) or by [email](mailto:andrew_chen04@berkeley.edu)!
+Please feel free to reach out via [LinkedIn](https://www.linkedin.com/in/andrewchen04/) or [email](mailto:andrew_chen04@berkeley.edu), I'd love to connect!